cda-group/arcon/guide/src/getting-started.md

 ```
 The latest version can be found on [crates.io](https://crates.io/crates/arcon).

-### Github master
+### Github Dependency

-You can also point cargo to the latest [Github](https://github.com/cda-group/arcon) master version, instead of a release.
-To do so add the following to your Cargo.toml instead:
+You may also add Arcon as a git dependency through Cargo.
+The following will use the latest master version

 ```toml
 [dependencies]
 arcon = { git = "https://github.com/cda-group/arcon" }
 ```

 ## Basic Example